wp-plugins/wpglobus/trunk/readme.txt

 == Changelog ==

+= 1.0.2 =
+* FIX: Save posts correctly if no default language title entered
+* FIX: Preserve languages for trashed, and later restored posts
+* FIX: Save languages correctly at heartbeat for pending and drafts
+* Added filter to translate title attributes in nav menus

 = 1.0.1 =
 * FIX: Line breaks disappear in visual mode during autosave
 * FIX: Correct display of slug in WP-SEO panel